karmidv/EEE4022S/README.md

 # EEE4022S
-Repository that includes resutls and code for me final year project
+Repository that includes code for me final year project

 code can be found in file labeled MATLAB_CODE_DVLKAR008_EEE4022S_FYP.mlx